 Histories Pilgrim is fortunate to have a series of anniversary history papers, reminiscences and several monographs.

-Merger Matters Between April 4, 1948 and February 5, 1964, Pilgrim's congregation voted five times on issues related to a possible merger of the Congregational Christian Churches (of which Pilgrim was a member) with the Evangelical and Reformed Church, and, once the merger had occurred, on whether Pilgrim should join the new denomination (the United Church of Christ).
-The links in this section contain images of all the material in our archives related to this issue, which was a preoccupation of the congregation for nearly two decades.
+Merger Matters Between March 27, 1948 and February 5, 1964, Pilgrim's congregation voted five times on issues related to a possible merger of the Congregational Christian Churches (of which Pilgrim was a member) with the Evangelical and Reformed Church, and, once the merger had occurred, on whether Pilgrim should join the new denomination (the United Church of Christ).
+The links in this section contain images of all the material in our archives directly related to this issue, which was a preoccupation of the congregation for nearly two decades.

 Missions Pilgrim had a substantial and sustained interest in mission activities, particularly during its first 75 years.
 The records we have suggest that Pilgrim members were more concerned with the welfare and education of disadvantaged populations in the United States and abroad than they were with proselytizing.
 Cornelius Patton, Pilgrim's third settled minister, subsequently served as the long-time Home Secretary of the American Board of Commissioners for Foreign Missions, Boston, Massachusetts.
 For nearly 90 years Pilgrim provided substantial support to a number of different individuals undertaking such activity: Emily Susan Hartwell in China; Herbert Irwin in Turkey and Greece; and, perhaps most significantly, Ray Edward Phillips in Johannesburg, South Africa.
 Pilgrim also gave some support to Congregational mission churches among the Finns in northern Minnesota.
 Most of the records we have of this activity is found in letters from the missionaries published periodically in the Sunday Bulletin.

 Organs Pilgrim has had organs in all three of its church buildings.
 We only have detailed records of the Ames Memorial Organ and the current Jaeckel Organ, both of which were installed in our present 1917 building.
 The Steere and Turner organ in the 1889 Lake Street building was, at the time, much admired in the city.
+Minutes of the Music Committee between 1983 and 1990 are included in this section because they document the selection, design, construction and implementation of the Jaeckel Organ.

 Origens Duluth's Pilgrim Church developed from discussions in late 1870.
 In addition to the documents associated with this link, see the 1870-1886 Minute Book.